-Requirement Level of Compliance Arrangements in Place (a) That administering authorities have published details of their governance arrangements in such a way that stakeholders with an interest in the way in which the scheme is governed, can express an interest in wanting to be part of those arrangements.
+Requirement Level of Compliance Arrangements in Place That administering authorities have published details of their governance arrangements in such a way that stakeholders with an interest in the way in which the scheme is governed, can express an interest in wanting to be part of those arrangements.
 Employers, Unions and Pensioners have been consulted regarding the governance arrangements and invited to participate.
 Full details of the Governance arrangements are published on the Fund's website.

-Convener of the Pensions Committee
+Councillor John Patrick Convener of the Pensions Committee 22 September 2016 Mary Pitcaithly

-Mary Pitcaithly

 Chief Executive

+22 September 2016